jagadekmeesala/ITG_EAGLE_Training/README.md

 - Node, Springboot, Java, Php for backend
 - Mongo DB, Maria DB, S3 bucket as data bases for storing the data
 - EC2 Instances
+- Technologies to learn, if I want to work in Miracle Apps team
+- Possibility of roles opening and team that we can work on.

 Prasad Lokam sir session
 Session on Infrastructure from a full stack developers perspective